-Your dog’s Fi Collar can connect to a known Wi-Fi network when it's out of range of a Fi Charging Base or the Fi App.
-Understanding the reach of your Wi-Fi is important—whenever the collar connects, it reports the location associated with that network.
+Your pet’s Fi Device can connect to a known Wi-Fi network when it's out of range of the Fi App or Fi Base.
+Understanding the reach of your Wi-Fi is important—whenever the device connects, it reports the location associated with that network.
 This helps avoid unnecessary GPS or LTE-M activation, which conserves battery life.

 Steps for Testing Your Wi-Fi Coverage in Your Home

-What you will need to test: Fi Charging Base (unplugged), Fi Collar, Mobile Device with Fi App
+What you will need to test: Your Fi Device and mobile device with the Fi App

 Total time: 15 minutes

-- Remove your dog's Fi Collar and place it in a frequently visited room.
+- Remove your pet's Fi Device (remove their collar with the Fi device still attached) and place it in a frequently visited room.

-- Walk away from the collar with your mobile device.
-This allows the collar to connect to Wi-Fi instead of your phone via Bluetooth.
+- Walk away from your Fi Device with your mobile device.
+This allows your Fi Device to connect to Wi-Fi instead of your phone via Bluetooth.

 -

-Wait 2–3 minutes, then check the collar’s connection status:
+Wait 2–3 minutes, then check the Fi Device’s connection status:

 -